 Key Features of the Indonesia Solar Power Target Program

 PT PLN will implement the program, ensuring the solar power plants are built and operated efficiently.
-The program will also involve close coordination with local governments and communities to ensure the plants meet residents’ needs.
+The program will also involve close collaboration with local governments and communities to ensure the plants meet residents’ needs.

 Benefits of the Indonesia Solar Power Target Program